sendgrid/docs/source/User_Guide/Settings/dedicated_ip_addresses.md

 Why would I want a Dedicated IP Address?
 {% endanchor %}

 If you are sending any significant amount of email, we typically suggest sending your marketing and transactional emails to from separate IP addresses.
-You can learn more from our comprehensive blog post on [whitelabeling and subusers best practices](https://sendgrid.com/blog/whitelabeling-and-subusers-best-practices/).
+In addition, it is strongly recommended to associate your sending domain with your new outbound IP address (provided to you by SendGrid).
+This is available at no extra cost and can be accomplished by [completing an rDNS setup for your dedicated IP (here's a video tutorial and documentation help)](https://sendgrid.com/docs/User_Guide/Settings/Sender_authentication/How_to_set_up_reverse_dns.html).

 We also suggest having at least two promotional IP addresses when your volume reaches 200-300K/month.